Pessimistic Off-Policy Optimization for Learning to Rank: Learning Click Model Parameters

-As the action space of ranked lists is combinatorially large, model-free estimators that do not consider the structure of the list, such as IPS, tend to have a high variance or only apply to simple linear objectives \citep{li2018offline, swaminathan2017off}, that do not hold in practice and introduce bias.
-To overcome this problem, we use model-based estimators that make structural assumptions on how clicks are generated.
-Using assumptions of a specific click model, every list is broken down into individual items, and we can infer their relevance from observed clicks.
-The relevance of an item is represented by its attraction probability, the probability that the item is clicked when its position is examined.
-We denote the attraction probability of item $a$ in context $X$ by $\theta_{a,X} \in [0, 1]$ and assume that the examination is model-dependent.
-To simplify notation, we only consider a small finite number of contexts, such as day of the week or user characteristics.
+To simplify notation, we only consider a small finite number of contexts, such as the day of the week or user characteristics.
 For each such context, we estimate the attraction probabilities separately.
-In this section, we show the calculation of model parameters with respective applications of LCB to the dependent-click model and the position-based model.
-To simplify notation, we assume that the context is fixed, and computations are done over each context separately, therefore we define $\cT_X$ to be the set of all indices of $[n]$ such that $X_t = X, \; \forall t \in \cT_X$.
+In this section, we show the calculation of model parameters with respective applications of LCB to the three click models mentioned in \cref{sec:structured pessimism}.
+We assume that the context is fixed, and computations are done over each context separately; therefore, we define $\cT_X$ to be the set of all indices of $[n]$ such that $X_t = X, \; \forall t \in \cT_X$.